SirMotte/5E-Tables-to-Items-Converter/README.md

 1. Download the module files.
 2. Place the unzipped folder in your Foundry VTT "modules" directory.
 3. Enable the module in the Module Manager within your game world.

+### Development
+This module is built with TypeScript and Vite for Foundry VTT v13.

+npm run build - Build the module npm run dev - Build with watch mode for development

+### License
+This project is licensed under the MIT License.